Data protection

 4

-Decrypt the encrypted_data file using the -stored private key and output the results to a file called clear_data2.
+Decrypt the encrypted_data file by using the -stored private key and output the results to a file called clear_data2.

 Text